An employer of choice

 ADM is under federal government jurisdiction and, as such, must comply with the Employment Equity Act, which designates four groups meriting fair representation (women, visible minorities, persons with disabilities and Aboriginal peoples).

 Beyond the legislative framework, the company seeks to move from employment equity to a commitment to diversity, ensuring that its workplaces are kept free of discrimination and that all employees enjoy the same benefits and opportunities for advancement based on their competencies, regardless of differences.
-In addition to gaining access to a larger talent pool, this will ensure the company also succeeds in better reflecting and understanding its customers—and, in turn, achieves enriched quality of service.
+In addition to gaining access to a larger talent pool, this will ensure the company also succeeds in better reflecting and understanding its customers—and, in turn, enhancing the quality of service.

 If you are a member of one of the groups designated by the Employment Equity Act, we encourage you to mention it when submitting your résumé.